ephimoff/step-upp/README.md

 - [ ] Check labels for input in different resolutions.
 It hides behind the field and doesn't wrap
 - [x] Set up some styles for buttons so they are consistent
 - [x] Fix sidebar.
 It opens up again when clicks on a link.
 Maybe I need to use React Context to preserve the state of the sidebar across the pages
+- [ ] Store the state of the sidebar locally so it preserves after the refresh
 - [ ] Generate slug automatically
 - [ ] Check for uniqueness
 - [ ] Add a picture from the SSO service